oVirt/ovirt-site/source/release/4.4.10/index.md

 	Steve Goodman (Contributed to: ovirt-site)
 	Tomáš Golembiovský (Contributed to: vdsm)
 	Yedidyah Bar David (Contributed to: ovirt-hosted-engine-ha)
+	dercol1 (Contributed to: ovirt-site)
 	jekader (Contributed to: ovirt-site)
+	michalskrivanek (Contributed to: ovirt-site)
 	tinez (Contributed to: ovirt-site)